kamrote/discord-screenshare-bot/README.md

 - Set the discord token of the bot to receive commands in config.json
 - Set the discord token to the bot to stream the video in config.json
 - Set the channel ID's in config.json
+- set either 720 or 1080 in config.json
 - Make sure the executablePath for puppeteer is the right location for chrome installation